-If you don't have Office Project 2007 or a more recent version, install it.
-For VSTS and TFS 2017 and later versions, you'll need Project 2010 or later version.
+If you don't have Office Project 2010 or a more recent version, install it.

-If you haven't installed a version of Visual Studio (2010 or later) or the Team Foundation Server Standalone Office Integration 2015 (free), you'll need to install one of these versions to connect to a team project hosted on VSTS or an on-premises TFS.
+If you haven't installed a version of Visual Studio (2010 or later) or the Team Foundation Server Standalone Office Integration 2015 (free), you'll need to install one of these versions to connect to an Azure Boards or TFS project.

 The only way to get the Team Foundation plug-in is by installing one of the latest editions of Visual Studio or the TFS Standalone Office Integration installer.
-TFS Office Integration 2015 supports connection to VSTS and TFS from Excel, Project, and the PowerPoint-based storyboarding tool.
+TFS Office Integration 2015 supports connection to Azure Boards and TFS from Excel, Project, and the PowerPoint-based storyboarding tool.

 In Project, start with a blank worksheet.
-If you don't see the Team ribbon (or the Team menu if you use Project 2007) see step 2 or TFS-Office integration issues.
+If you don't see the Team ribbon see step 2 or TFS-Office integration issues.

 If you want to first import a list or tree of work items you've already defined, follow steps 3 and 4 under Bulk add or modify work items with Excel, Add work items.
 In the New list dialog, select the Query that contains the work items you want to import.